Duke-GCB/2018-07-26-Duke/index.md

 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
-  <a href="#setup">below</a>).
-They are also required to abide by
+Instructions about specific software packages to be installed prior to the workshop will be posted here about 3 weeks in advance.
+Participants are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}